norrisng/fsd-doc/docs/api/pos.md

 @N:(callsign):(squawk):(rating):(lat):(lon):(alt):(groundspeed):(num1):(num2)
 ```

+A squawk code of `7500` (aircraft hijacking) will result in an immediate disconnection from the server.

 The meaning of the following fields is unclear:

 * `(num1)` is a 10-digit number.
 It seems to begin with 4.